SensionDenmark/CodeMAX-Barcode-Reader-SDK/README.md

 Online Barcoder Reader
 ------------------------------
-It is also possible to try out the robust and reliable barcode decoding performance of CodeMAX by using our [free online barcode reader](https://www.sensionweb.com/online-barcode-reader/) which is based on the CodeMAX Barcode Reader SDK.
+It is also possible to try out the robust and reliable barcode decoding performance of the CodeMAX Barcode Reader SDK by using our [free online barcode reader](https://www.sensionweb.com/online-barcode-reader/) which is based on the SDK.

 Specifications
 ------------------